alan-turing-institute/FootballTournamentPrediction/README.md

 The **[New Scientist](https://www.newscientist.com/article/2347699-brazil-picked-as-2022-world-cup-winners-by-alan-turing-institute-model/)** also has an article, as does **The Daily Mail**, which prompted one reader to enthuse: *"What an absolute load of rubbish, but typical of the anti-English establishment today!"*, and another to ponder: *"I have NEVER KNOW a Prediction from a Scientist to be Right Ever, But on this Prediction  I may be wrong."*.
 High praise indeed!

-Our model (AIrgentina) came 6th in [@Futbolmetrix1's WC2022 Sophisticated Prediction Contest](https://twitter.com/Futbolmetrix1/status/1604584845942087681) outperforming models developed by FiveThirtyEight, Opta and Betfair!
+Our _AIrgentina_ model came [6th](https://twitter.com/Futbolmetrix1/status/1604584845942087681) in [@Futbolmetrix1's _World Cup 2022 Sophisticated Prediction Contest_](https://futbolmetrix.wordpress.com/2022/11/08/world-cup-2022-sophisticated-prediction-contest/) outperforming models developed by FiveThirtyEight, Opta and Betfair!

 ## Installation